veepionyc/veepionyc.github.io/_posts/android/2017-06-28-documentation.md

 - `VPKPreview` can be used in place of an ImageView, wherever you might display images with optional veep metadata.

 - Create a layout file with a VPKPreview.
-Follow a similar format to that of an ImageView, but change the type
+Follow a similar format to that of an ImageView, but change the view type.

         //xml